 Trust in the lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.Proverbs 3:5-6

 God is with you.
-He is holding you.
+The Holy Spirit is holding you.
 He is in control of every little detail of your situation.

 So be strong and courageous!
 Do not be afraid and do not panic before them.
 For the lord your God will personally go ahead of you.
 He will neither fail you nor abandon you.Deuteronomy 31:6